tymyrddin/purple/source/docs/risk-management/vuln-identification.md

-# What could break it (vulnerability identification)
+# What could break it: vulnerability identification

-Duration: 45-60 minutes
+Duration: 45 to 60 minutes

-Materials: Asset cards from previous exercise, new cards for vulnerabilities, markers
+Materials: asset cards from the previous exercise, new cards for vulnerabilities, markers

 ## The exercise

 For each critical asset, identify specific ways it could fail, be compromised, or become unavailable.

-Step 1: Pick an asset (5 minutes)
+Vulnerabilities are not just technical weaknesses.
+They are any condition that makes an asset exposed to a threat.

+The SEM framing is useful here.
+Most recurring vulnerability classes have a model underneath them.
+Unpatched systems persist because the model is "patching creates operational risk" and there is no mechanism for establishing that the risk of not patching is higher.
+Secrets in source code persist because the model is "secret management is someone else's concern" and no safe alternative exists within the workflow.
+Identifying the vulnerability without identifying the model that produced it means the vulnerability will return in a different form after it is addressed.

-Start with your most critical asset.
-Focus on one at a time.
+Step 1: Focus on one asset at a time (5 minutes to select)

+Start with the most critical asset.
+Trying to assess all assets simultaneously produces superficial coverage of everything.
+Depth on the most important assets is more valuable than breadth across all of them.

 Step 2: Brainstorm vulnerabilities (15 minutes per asset)

-Ask: What could go wrong?
-Think about:
+Ask: what could go wrong?
+Work across four categories:

-- Technical weaknesses: Unpatched systems, weak authentication, no backups, single points of failure, insecure configurations
+Technical weaknesses: unpatched systems, weak or absent authentication, no backups, single points of failure, insecure configurations, insufficient monitoring.
+Be specific.
+"Weak security" is not a vulnerability.
+"Admin accounts without MFA on the payment processing system" is.

-- Process failures: No change control, missing documentation, inadequate testing, poor access management
+Process failures: absent change control, missing documentation, inadequate testing procedures, poor access management lifecycle, no formal offboarding process.
-- Human factors: Lack of training, social engineering susceptibility, mistakes under pressure, key person dependencies
-- External threats: Supplier failures, cyber attacks, natural disasters, regulatory changes, market disruptions

-Write each vulnerability on a card.
-Be specific: "No MFA on admin accounts" not "weak security."
+Human factors: susceptibility to social engineering, key person dependencies where only one person understands a critical system, decisions made under pressure without adequate review, training that produces awareness without capability.

+External exposure: supplier failures, third-party access that is broader than necessary, regulatory changes that create new compliance obligations, dependencies on services outside the organisation's control.

 Step 3: Reality check (10 minutes)

-For each vulnerability, ask:
-- Does this actually exist?
-(Verify, don't assume)
-- Can this realistically be exploited?
-- Have we seen this happen before (here or elsewhere)?

-Remove theoretical or irrelevant items.
-Keep real, current vulnerabilities.
+For each vulnerability, ask: does this actually exist, or is it theoretical?
+Can it realistically be exploited given the access a plausible adversary would have?
+Has something like this happened here or in comparable organisations?

+Remove items that are theoretical or that require adversary capabilities well beyond any realistic threat actor.
+Keep the list grounded in what is real and current.

-Step 4: Group by type (10 minutes)
+Step 4: Group by type and repeat

-Cluster vulnerabilities:
-- Technical/infrastructure
-- Process/operational
-- People/awareness
-- Third-party/external

-Step 5: Repeat for other critical assets

-Work through your top 5-10 assets.
-You don't need to analyse everything, focus on what matters most.
+Cluster the vulnerabilities by the four types above, then repeat for the next four or five critical assets.

 ## Output

-- Vulnerabilities mapped to critical assets
-- Grouped by type
-- Verified as current and realistic
-- Specific enough to address

-## Common pitfalls

-*"Too abstract"* → "Poor security" becomes "No MFA", "Unpatched servers", "No monitoring"

-*"Missing operational risks"* → Include process failures, not just technical exploits

-*"Everything is a vulnerability"* → Prioritise.
-What is most likely to be exploited?
+Vulnerabilities mapped to critical assets, grouped by type, verified as current and realistic, and specific enough to be addressed.
+The specificity requirement is worth enforcing: a vulnerability description that is too vague to be given an owner is too vague to be a finding.

+## What the exercise reveals

+The distribution of vulnerabilities across the four categories is informative.
+A list that is predominantly technical and nearly empty on the human and process sides reflects the composition and focus of the group rather than the actual vulnerability landscape.
+Organisations rarely fail primarily for technical reasons.

+The reality check step is where the conversation becomes most useful.
+When the group disagrees about whether a vulnerability is real or theoretical, that disagreement is revealing either a gap in shared understanding of the system or a gap between the group's model of the system and the system itself.